-Positive behavior support is an approach to addressing challenging behavior that focuses on changing the physical and interpersonal environment and a person's skill deficits so that the person is able to get his/her needs met without having to resort to challenging behavior.
+Positive behavior support is an approach for dealing with challenging behavior that focuses on changing the environment and skill deficits that contribute to the person's problem behavior.
 Positive behavior support must be emphasized in all services funded by DDD for persons with developmental disabilities.

 Positive behavior support is based on respect, dignity, and personal choice.
-It helps develop effective ways of meeting a person's needs to reduce challenging behaviors.
+It helps develop effective means of meeting a person's needs and helps reduce problem behaviors.
 Different people will require different positive supports.
 Common types of support are:

-- Assisting a person to live in a home which is safe, attractive, and in a location that is readily accessible to the community, activities, friends, and relatives; and - Providing a person with opportunities and assistance to:
+- Assisting a person to live in a home which is safe, attractive, and in a location which is readily accessible to the community, activities, friends, and relatives; and - Providing a person opportunities and assistance to: - o Learn how to make choices and exercise personal power; - o Manage daily activities, pursue personal goals, and access good health care;

-- o Learn how to make choices and exercise personal power; - o Manage daily activities, pursue personal goals, and access good health care; - o Form and maintain significant friendships and relationships; and - Participate in a broad range of activities that the person enjoys and which promote positive recognition by self and others.
+- Form and maintain significant friendships and relationships; and - Participate in a broad range of activities that the person enjoys and which promote positive recognition by self and others.
 This includes work, leisure, socialization and personal interests.